Many people face barriers in preparing healthier meals, including a lack of time and conflicting information about nutrition, and taste preferences.

 While a wide variety of fruits and vegetables are the optimal solution to good health, let’s be serious.
 We don’t all like every vegetable.
 Me?
 Not crazy about salads.
-Or at least that’s how I feel about the bowl full of lettuce, tomatoes and cucumbers.
-However I love this Mexican Avocado Salad and this Orange Beet Salad.
+Or at least that’s how I feel about the bowl full of lettuce, tomatoes and cucumbers but I love this Mexican Avocado Salad and this Orange and Beet Salad.

 Vegetables can take on a whole new flavor profile when combined with a small piece of bacon, some soy sauce, balsamic vinegar, or a few nuts.
 Sometimes, they can even be the base for your entire meal!

-Smoothies made with whole fruits and vegetables (not juice) are a great choice.
-Quick to prepare and easy to take along for the ride to work.
+Smoothies made with whole fruits and vegetables (not juice) are a great choice, quick to prepare and easy to take along for the ride to work.
 This is one of my favorites but there are plenty of other options out there, both “green” or “fruity”.
-Really, almost any combo of fruits and veggies work well in a smoothie so use your imagination!
+Really, almost any combo of fruits and veggies works well in a smoothie so use your imagination!

 So, maybe it’s not that you don’t like produce.
 Maybe it’s just that you don’t like the way you’ve been preparing it!